almerico/activiti7-cloud-docker-compose/README.md

 You will be redirected to keycloak where you have to use credentials *modeler/password*

 ### Start process
-If there is no Postman have to download Postman https://www.getpostman.com/downloads/ Then
+If there is no Postman intalled please download Postman https://www.getpostman.com/downloads/ Then
 ```
 git clone https://github.com/Activiti/activiti-cloud-examples
 ```
-Then add to Postman _Activiti v7 REST API.postman_collection.json_ <br>
+Then add to Postman collection _Activiti v7 REST API.postman_collection.json_ <br>
 Then at the top right choose manage environment then use your own ip in _current value_ tab. <br> Then use _activiti_ as default environment. <br>
 To start work execute _getKeycloakToken hruser_ in postman keycloak folder. <br>